bigcash/awesome-ai-list-guide/README.md

 [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) :  A curated list of awesome OpenAI's Whisper

 [Tutorial_Separation](https://github.com/gemengtju/Tutorial_Separation) :  This repo summarizes the tutorials, datasets, papers, codes and tools for speech separation and speaker extraction task.
 You are kindly invited to pull requests.

+[open-speech-corpora](https://github.com/coqui-ai/open-speech-corpora) :  💎 A list of accessible speech corpora for ASR, TTS, and other Speech Technologies